waywardgeek/evil_maze/README.md

 In subcase 2, we are in a room we have seen before, with lines from the tour, all with the same label.
 If there is an unexplored door, increment the counter and label it, and then traverse it.
-Otherwise, pick a line from the tour, and follow it, incrementing the door counter and relabling doors as we go, until one of two sub-sub-cases happens:
+Otherwise, pick a line from the tour, and follow it, incrementing the door counter and relabeling doors as we go, until one of two sub-sub-cases happens:

     sub-sub-case 1) we find an unexplored door.
 This is just subcase 2, where we have an unexplored door. sub-sub-case 2) we come back to the room where we started following the tour.